Where to start with wedding planning•

-After your engagement you may be thinking where on earth do I start with wedding planning?!
-Some couples start to feel a little overwelmed, especially when your loved ones start firing questions at you, which you don't yet know the answers to. ( Have you set a date yet?
+After your engagement you may be thinking where on earth do I start with wedding planning?
+Some couples start to feel a little overwhelmed, especially when your loved ones start firing questions at you, left, right and centre!
+Which you don't yet know the answers to. ( Have you set a date yet?
 How many bridesmaids are you having?
-Will it be a church wedding?!!! ) After being bombarded it's no surprise many couples feel a little stressed.
-But rest assured as with these 10 things to do after you have said 'yes' will hopefully help relive the stress for you a little.
+Where will it be? ) After being bombarded it's no surprise many couples feel a little stressed.
+But rest assured ,as with these top 10 things to do after you have said 'yes' it will hopefully help relive the stress for you a little.

 Many couples like to choose a date which is significant to them or by what time of year they prefer.
 Others may have a venue in mind, therefore it may be a date based on the availability.
 Either way is fine as long as you and your fiancé agree on the date, that will be the best start you can have.